Embark on a one-hour discovery of the museum with our many guided tours dedicated to French-speaking visitors.

 Discover the museum from various perspectives during a one-hour guided tour dedicated to French speakers that will help you better understand the universal history of ceramics, with a special focus on Limoges porcelain.

+On Thursday, May 8th at 10.30am, and on Sunday, June 29th at 2.30pm, join us for a guided tour of “The Porcelain Roads”.
 More than a thousand years separate the invention of porcelain in China and the beginning of the porcelain industry in Limoges.
-From Japan to Germany and England, enjoy this guided tour and go on a fabulous journey through the museum's collections and discover the secrets of porcelain.
+From Japan to Germany and England, follow a guide on a fabulous journey through the museum's collections and discover the secrets of porcelain.

+On Sundays, April 27th and May 11th at 2:30 p.m., join us for a guided tour of "In the artist's studio, Catherine Bernis and her contemporaries".
 Contemporary artists use sometimes surprising techniques, invented in different eras.
-Discover them in the museum's collections, then in the “Catherine Bernis, Mondes de papier et de porcelaine” exhibition, devoted to the artist's world and her experimental work with materials.
+Discover them in the museum's collections, then in the “Catherine Bernis, Worlds of paper and porcelain” exhibition, devoted to the artist's universe and her experimental work with materials.

 Reservations are recommended.
 Places are limited to 20 participants.

+On Thursday, May 8th at 10.30am, and on Sunday, June 29th at 2.30pm, join us for a guided tour of “The Porcelain Roads”.
 More than a thousand years separate the invention of porcelain in China and the beginning of the porcelain industry in Limoges.
-From Japan to Germany and England, enjoy this guided tour and go on a fabulous journey through the museum's collections and discover the secrets of porcelain.
+From Japan to Germany and England, follow a guide on a fabulous journey through the museum's collections and discover the secrets of porcelain.

+On Sundays, April 27th and May 11th at 2:30 p.m., join us for a guided tour of "In the artist's studio, Catherine Bernis and her contemporaries".
 Contemporary artists use sometimes surprising techniques, invented in different eras.
-Discover them in the museum's collections, then in the “Catherine Bernis, Mondes de papier et de porcelaine” exhibition, devoted to the artist's world and her experimental work with materials.
+Discover them in the museum's collections, then in the “Catherine Bernis, Worlds of paper and porcelain” exhibition, devoted to the artist's universe and her experimental work with materials.

 Reservations are recommended.
 Places are limited to 20 participants.